 Luxury brands also know they will be shopped against third-party luxury sellers and competitors, and depend on Tmall for data.

-Secoo is another leading luxury fashion retailer in China selling luxury clothing, footwear, jewelry, watches, bags and accessories.
+Secoo is another leading luxury fashion retailer in China selling luxury clothing, footwear, jewelry, watches, bags, and accessories.

-Over the years, Secoo has successfully built an integrated O2O platform which consists of the online platform (website and mobile app) and offline experience centers, providing an ideal channel for luxury brands to reach out to Chinese consumers.
+Over the years, Secoo has successfully built an integrated O2O platform which consists of an online platform (website and mobile app) and offline experience centers, providing an ideal channel for luxury brands to reach out to Chinese consumers.

 Secoo was initially founded in Hong Kong in 2008 by Richard Rixue Li and Zhaohui Huang.
-In 2011, Secco officially stepped into online luxury e-commerce business.
+In 2011, Secco officially stepped into the online luxury e-commerce business.